ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 so if a cartesian plane can only be graphed by counting in integers than it can be used to count functions instead of variables.

+q: how do you use regular math make a sequence which always goes from 0 to i to i^2 in that order to infinity?